-Veteran Rat Pack style crooner Frank Lamphere offers an exclusive Frank Sinatra tribute show entitled Frank Sings Frank.
+Veteran Rat Pack style crooner Frank Lamphere offers an exclusive Frank Sinatra tribute show (and future album) entitled Frank Songs, My Way.

 Performing the Sinatra repertoire with a group of 3-8 musicians, gives Lamphere's renditions a distinctive, slightly jazzier sound than Sinatra's recorded versions of those tunes.
 There's a very prominent and powerful rhythm section.
 The right players are needed.
 He's got 'em.
 Then with the groove clearly defined, there are lots of openings for impromptu lines, tasty accents and smile deserving solos by some of the top horn & reed players in the business.
 He's got them too!
 All the while, Lamphere swings hard, sometimes sings softly, holds crisp notes, sings a little behind the beat, but always at the right spots, to make the whole performance, finger snappingly extraordinary.
 Likely, Ol' Blue Eyes himself would have approved.